mhcrnl/ogcalc/doc/ogcalc.rst

 clearer and simpler, the speed of execution and lack of compile-time type checking are a concern.

-There is no ``best solution'' for everyone.
-Choose based on your own preferences and capabilities.
+There is no "best solution" for all use cases.
+Choose based on your own requirements, preferences and capabilities.
 In addition, Glade is not the solution for every problem.
 The author typically uses a mixture of custom widgets and Glade interfaces (and your custom widgets can *contain* Glade interfaces!).
 Really dynamic interfaces must be coded by hand, since Glade interfaces are not sufficiently flexible.
 Use what is best for each situation.

 Further Reading